What did Queen play at their last gig with Freddie Mercury?

 The legendary band played their final show with Freddie Mercury in the summer of 1986 - but what did they bow out with?

-The recent biopic of Freddie Mercury, Bohemian Rhapsody, climaxes with Queen’s show-stopping set at Live Aid in July 1985.
+Queen and Freddie Mercury biopic, Bohemian Rhapsody, climaxes with s show-stopping set at Live Aid in July 1985.
 The film ends with this amazing moment - but the band’s career didn’t end there.

 Queen would continue recording right up until four months before Mercury’s death on 24 November 1991.
 However, their time as live performers was cut short when the singer was diagnosed as HIV positive in 1987.